Air strikes, do you know what they are?

 Have you ever heard of - or seen - Nour, the 4-day-old baby whose body -without a head - was shown all over the news brutally murdered along with 102 people, mostly women and children; killed by Israeli air strikes after taking refuge in a United Nations headquarters in Qana on April 18, 1996.

-hundreds of similar other stories?
+Have you heard the hundreds of similar other stories?

-, The Massacre at Dair Yasin, The Dahmash Mosque Massacre, The Dawayma Massacre, the second Qana Massacre (as if the first wasn't enough), and others too numerous to count or list!
+The King David Massacre, The Massacre at Dair Yasin, The Dahmash Mosque Massacre, The Dawayma Massacre, the second Qana Massacre (as if the first wasn't enough), and others too numerous to count or list!
 Too shocking and painful to describe!

 Back to Gaza.
 In 1956, 60 civilians were murdered in the Gaza massacre.